-This section describes various validation techniques (and tests) used in model verification and validation.
-Most of the techniques described here are found in the literature (see Balci and Sargent (1984a) for a detailed bibliography), although some may be described slightly differently.
+This section describes various validation techniques (and tests) used in model validation and verification.
+Most of the techniques described here are found in the literature, al-though some may be described slightly differently.
 They can be used either subjectively or objectively.
 By "objectively," we mean using some type of statistical test or mathematical procedure, e.g., hypothesis tests and confidence intervals.
 A combination of techniques is generally used.
 These techniques are used for validating and verifying the submodels and overall model.

 Animation: The model's operational behavior is displayed graphically as the model moves through time.
 For example, the movements of parts through a factory during a simulation are shown graphically.

 Comparison to Other Models: Various results (e.g., outputs) of the simulation model being validated are compared to results of other (valid) models.
-For example, (1) simple cases of a simulation model may be compared to known results of analytic modes, and (2) the simulation model may be compared to other simulation models that have been validated.
+For example, (1) simple cases of a simulation model may be compared to known results of analytic models, and (2) the simulation model may be compared to other simulation models that have been validated.